freshllms/freshqa/README.md

 To use `FreshEval` under a specific evaluation mode (`Relaxed` or `Strict`), please follow the instructions below:

-1. Make a copy of our latest data spreadsheet and store it in your Google Drive with a new filename (e.g., `fresheval_relaxed` or `fresheval_strict`)
+1. Make a copy of our latest data spreadsheet and store it in your Google Drive with a new filename (e.g., `fresheval_relaxed` or `fresheval_strict`).
 2. Insert 3 new columns `D`, `E`, `F` in the new spreadsheet for model responses, evaluation rating, evaluation explanation, respectively and save your model's responses in column `D` (see our sample evaluation spreadsheet below).
 3. Run the associated `FreshEval` notebook with the evaluation mode.
 Note that for demonstration purposes, we evaluated only the first 10 model responses.
 You can adjust the number as needed.